 Upon discovery, it may be necessary for the QEP to notify and register the storage tank with the MDEQ.
-In addition, upon discovery, Contractor should expect delays associated with mobilization of QEP, notification, registration, waste characterization, waste profile approval, and mobilization of subcontractors.
+Upon discovery, Contractor should expect delays associated with mobilization of QEP, notification, registration, waste characterization, waste profile approval, and mobilization of subcontractors.
 Delays are inherent to storage tank removal projects.
 Contractor will not be compensated for delays or demobilization due to storage tank discovery/removal.

 Allow and provide for inspection of work area by QEP.
 Allow and provide for inspection of excavation by QEP, prior to backfill.
-Assist QEP, as necessary with collection of soil or groundwater samples from the floor of excavation.
+Assist QEP as necessary with collection of soil samples from floor of excavation.

 Contractor will be responsible for all waste characterization sampling with oversight and approval of QEP.
 Contractor is responsible for all laboratory analytical fees.
-For bidding purposes, contents should be assumed to be non-hazardous.
+For bidding purposes contents should be assumed to be non-hazardous.
 QEP has the right to reject or require Contractor to redo any work or sampling conducted without the QEP present.